Morphine Extended Release CapsulesPronunciation

 Warnings and Precautions

-Misuse or abuse of morphine sulfate extended-release by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of the opioid and pose a significant risk that could result in overdose and death [see Overdosage (10)].
+Abuse or misuse of morphine sulfate extended-release by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of the morphine and can result in overdose and death [see Overdosage (10)].

-To reduce the risk of respiratory depression, proper dosing and titration of morphine sulfate extended-release are essential [see Dosage and Administration (2.2, 2.3)].
+To reduce the risk of respiratory depression, proper dosing and titration of morphine sulfate extended-release are essential [see Dosage and Administration (2)].
 Overestimating the morphine sulfate extended-release dose when converting patients from another opioid product can result in fatal overdose with the first dose.
-Respiratory depression has also been reported with use of modified-release opioids when used as recommended and not misused or abused.

-Accidental consumption of morphine sulfate extended-release, especially in children, can result in a fatal overdose of morphine.
+Accidental ingestion of even one dose of morphine sulfate extended-release capsules, especially by children, can result in respiratory depression and death due to an overdose of morphine.

-Respiratory depression is more likely to occur in elderly, cachectic, or debilitated patients as they may have altered pharmacokinetics due to poor fat stores, muscle wasting, or altered clearance compared to younger, healthier patients.
-Therefore, monitor such patients closely, particularly when initiating and titrating morphine sulfate extended-release and when morphine sulfate extended-release is given concomitantly with other drugs that depress respiration [see Warnings and Precautions (5.2)].
+Life-threatening respiratory depression is more likely to occur in elderly, cachectic, or debilitated patients as they may have altered pharmacokinetics or altered clearance compared to younger, healthier patients.
+Monitor such patients closely, particularly when initiating and titrating morphine sulfate extended-release and when morphine sulfate extended-release is given concomitantly with other drugs that depress respiration [see Warnings and Precautions (5.2)].

 5.6 Use in Patients with Chronic Pulmonary Disease